paissad/reqcoco/_posts/2017-06-15-reqoco_1_0_1_release.md

 ---
 layout: post
 title: ReqCoCo 1.0.1 is out!
-subtitle: new release of ReqCoCo
+subtitle: New release of ReqCoCo
 date: 2017-06-15 01:47:27
 author: paissad
 ---